Our project templates require you to upload both an input document as well as a label set.

 If you want to fill time questions with the current timestamp at the time the labeler opens the project, you can check the Use current time as default value box on Step 3.

-Slider allows the labeler to answer the questions by moving the sliding bar (ex: from 1 to 10).
+Slider allows the labeler to answer the question by moving the sliding bar (ex: from 1 to 10).

-Grouped Attributes allow the labeler to combine multiple questions that pertain to a single group.
+Grouped Attributes allows the labeler to combine multiple questions that pertain to a single group.